A doctors group calls its 'excited delirium' paper outdated and withdraws its approval – KION546

 The document reinforced and codified racial stereotypes, Walsh said.

-The 14-year-old publication has shaped police training and still figures in police custody death cases.
-Attorneys defending police have cited the paper to admit testimony on excited delirium, said Joanna Naples-Mitchell, an attorney and research adviser for Physicians for Human Rights, which produced a report last year on the diagnosis and deaths in policy custody.
+The 14-year-old publication has shaped police training and still figures in police custody death cases, many involving Black men who died after being restrained by police.
+Attorneys defending officers have cited the paper to admit testimony on excited delirium, said Joanna Naples-Mitchell, an attorney and research adviser for Physicians for Human Rights, which produced a report last year on the diagnosis and deaths in police custody.

-In 2021, the emergency physicians’ paper was cited in the New York attorney general’s report on the investigation into the death of Daniel Prude, a case where a grand jury rejected charges against police officers.
+In 2021, the emergency physicians’ paper was cited in the New York attorney general’s report on the investigation into the death of Daniel Prude, a 41-year-old Black man.
+A grand jury rejected charges against police officers in that case.

 The emergency physicians group had distanced itself from the term previously, but it had stopped short of withdrawing its support for the 2009 paper.